AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/dialogues.md

  </tr>
  <tr>
   <td><strong>Appointment Scheduler</strong></td>
   <td>Provides the visitor with a calendar of available dates to schedule a follow-up.
-Calendar availability reflects [the next agent in line](/help/marketo/product-docs/demand-generation/dynamic-chat/dynamic-chat-overview.md#routing).</td>
+Calendar availability reflects <a href="/help/marketo/product-docs/demand-generation/dynamic-chat/dynamic-chat-overview.md#routing">the next agent in line</a>.</td>
  </tr>
  <tr>
   <td><strong>Goal</strong></td>
   <td>This is the only card the visitors won't see.
-It's for you to determine at which point a goal is achieved within the specific chat (ex: if collecting the visitor's email is your goal, place the Goal card after Info Capture in the Stream).</td>
+It's for you to determine at which point a goal is achieved within the specific chat (ex: if collecting the visitor's email is your goal, place the Goal card immediately after Info Capture in the stream).</td>
  </tr>
 </table>

 **Create a Stream**

-There are _many_ stream combinations to create.
-Let's look at just one example [in this article](/help/marketo/product-docs/demand-generation/dynamic-chat/create-a-stream.md).
+There are _many_ possible stream combinations.
+Let's look at one example [in this article](/help/marketo/product-docs/demand-generation/dynamic-chat/create-a-stream.md).

 ## Reports {#reports}